 Here’s some of the chairs that Jim and I created over our 30 year career.

-We used the edges of factory polished round 3/4 inch table tops resulting a perpetual motion rocking action.
+We used the edges of factory polished round 3/4 inch table tops which resulted in a perpetutal motion rocking movement.

 CARNIVAL ROCKER. h=38 inches.
 Photo by Joe Ashe.